 1978 - The Marvin Teitelbaum House Alterations, 354 Homewood Road, Los Angeles CA. Original house was built in 1947.
 Still owned as of 2013 by the Teitelbaums.
 Photo by Michael Locke.

 1979 - The Joe Konis Penthouse Alterations, 121 South Palm Drive #502, Beverly Hills CA. Commissioned 1977.
 All non-structural walls were removed for a completely new apartment.
-Sold to the Michail Sani Trust in 2007.
+Sold in 2007 to the Michail Sani Trust.

 Some sources say it was owned by Melanie Griffith and Antonio Banderas at one time, needs verification.
 There was a smaller house at 625 South Muirfield Road built in 1955, also owned by same family, and became vacant land.
 This house was probably destroyed for the 1980 expansion.

 1979 - The Joan Borinstein House, 11667 Moraga Lane, Los Angeles CA. Unbuilt.
 Project ended with death of Jones.
 Another architect built a house in 1983 that as of 2013 is still owned by Borinstein.